 - include clear instructions on how attendees can book or register for the event, whether this be through an online booking system, or via a contact email or phone number.

 What is the History Week event registration process?

 - All History Week event registrations must be made through our online registration form.
 (Applications for 2019 are now closed)

 - Registrations will be processed as they are received.
 You will be sent a confirmation email with your registration details.
 The contact person listed on the registration form will be the primary liaison with our staff

 - Changes to any of these details must be sent immediately to our staff at firstname.lastname@example.org

-- After registrations close at 5pm on 14 June 2019, our staff will begin to post events on the HCNSW History Week website, starting with Speaker Connect events.
-A downloadable PDF program will be made available, as will a further digital interactive program.
+- After registrations close at 5pm on Monday, 1 July 2019, our staff will begin to post events on the HCNSW History Week website, starting with Speaker Connect events.
+A downloadable PDF program will be made available in August, as will a further digital interactive program.

-- Events will be circulated and advertised throughout the months of July and August.
+- Events will be circulated and advertised throughout the month of August.
 Event hosts are strongly encouraged to advertise their selected event through a variety of their own channels in addition to our channels

 - After History Week, event hosts will be approached to provide feedback on their experience of the event and its organisation and promotion.
 Detailed and specific feedback is greatly appreciated

 - We will release a History Week report for download on our website.